pairing4good/java-learning-two/README.md

 - start by adding a `new MortgageCalculator(...)` to the MortgageReport.printMortgage method
 - but instead of creating it twice for the second `MortgageReport` method we should pull up the `MortgageCalculator` to a field level variable

+## Move Away From Static Members
+- We should not use static fields and members that often